-There were three new locations of blue felt lichen found in PHP's forest management area during lichen surveys conducted in 2019.
+There were three new locations of blue felt lichen found in PHP's forest management area during lichen surveys conducted in 2020.
 A 100-meter no harvest buffer was applied to each location.
-In total, there are 110 locations of blue felt lichen on PHP's Crown license area (below map).
+In total, there are 113 locations of blue felt lichen on PHP's Crown license area.
+A proposed management plan for Blue Felt Lichen was released for public comment in late 2020 by Environment and Climate Change Canada.
+This plan references the management approach currently being implemented in Nova Scotia through the provincial At-Risk Lichens SMP.